sudo-julia/mkbak/README.md

   - You can alias this to make the process quicker: `alias mkbak='python3 -m mkbak'`
 - For all options, run `mkbak --help`

+Please note that the `--height` argument will be overridden if set to '100' and the environment variable `$FZF_DEFAULT_OPTS` contains `--height` set to something other than '100'

 ### Example

 - `python3 -m mkbak -vi --path "$folder" -q 'pdf$'`